 If you already have back pain then you’ll already know that you need to consider everything before just going ahead with it and horse riding is no different.
 As with all types of riding there is always the risk of falling but if you take this out of the equation then, instead of causing back pain or making it worse, riding can actually help.

-Any physiotherapist will tell you that not only is it important to keep you back moving but that rhythmic moves can help to strengthen your back muscles which will, in turn, increase the speed with which your back can heal.
+Any physiotherapist will tell you that not only is it important to keep your back moving but that rhythmic moves can help to strengthen your back muscles which will, in turn, increase the speed with which your back can heal.

 What does it mean if I suffer back pain while riding?

 With 4 out of every 5 people suffering from some sort of back pain during their life it’s very common and doesn’t necessarily mean that anything is wrong so don’t worry straight away.
-There can many reasons why your back is painful when you ride and the good news is that more often than not your back will get better in time.
+There can be many reasons why your back is painful when you ride but the good news is that more often than not your back will get better in time.

 If you’re new to horse riding or have been out of the saddle for a prolonged period of time then your muscles won’t be strong enough or developed enough to be able to support you fully.
 This is perfectly normal and unfortunately one of those things that people don’t tell you about before you learn to ride.
 If this is the case with you then don’t worry, your muscles will improve with time but you can also do simple exercises to help strengthen those muscles more quickly.